Keerthana-Yellapragada/API-PROJECT-AIRBNB/README.md

 ### Hosts can update and delete their listings from the listing's page

-### Hosts can make changes to their listings through the listing page
 <img width="1157" alt="Screen Shot 2022-10-19 at 2 01 03 PM" src="https://user-images.githubusercontent.com/85444662/196803808-f00fda8a-6098-4d04-a31e-32b89f2fca92.png">